Antynea/grub-btrfs/README.md

 #### TO DO

-* correct menuentry when /boot in separate partition
 * verify compatibility with manjaro and snapper (but I don't use them, so it will take some time)